-Section 3(e) is a technical amendment to delete unnecessary language from the definition of 11 routine governmental action.
-The term is not used in paragraph (1) of subsection (h) and this language is not used in the otherwise identical definition in § 30A(f)(3)(A) (redesignated by this Act as § 30A(g)(3)(A)).
+Section 4(e) is a technical amendment to delete unnecessary language from the definition of "routine governmental action."
+The term is not used in paragraph (1) of subsection (h) and this language is not used in the otherwise identical definition in section 78dd-1(f)(3).